adrolli/dynamic-local-fonts/README.md

 ### Use my WordPress Child Theme

 You may use my child theme (coming soon) as starting point or develop your own thing.
-WORK IN PROGRESS.

 ### With a WordPress Plugin, Starter Theme or other Websoftware